weiclav/KNIME_metanodes/README.md

 KNIME_metanodes repository contains metanodes for [KNIME](https://www.knime.com/) analytics platform for various tasks like data processing, visualization and evaluation.

 ## Metanodes preparation guidelines
-We try to make KNIME metanodes with the following guidelines in mind:
+We make the KNIME metanodes with the following guidelines in mind:
 - metanodes should be easy to be used also by the user with no programming/scripting skills
 - metanodes are made to be generally applicable to almost any wide format data table
 - metanodes aim to make more complicated operations in KNIME easier and reproducible together with the KNIME workflows